The term “dal” can refer to two different things. In one sense it can refer to a finished dish, and in the other, it can

 cooking with pulses

 The most consistent and hygienic source of pulses is bulk health food shops.
 If buying packaged pulses, always buy them in transparent packaging, and reject anything with an insect infestation or signs of moisture, which could indicate mould.

 If the pulses are old, they will take a lot longer to cook.
 Just keep cooking, and add more water as needed.

 Soaking pulses can cut the cooking time.
-The small pulses often do not need soaking, but any of the larger pulses, such as chickpeas, will benefit greatly from overnight soaking.
+The small pulses often do not need soaking, but any of the larger pulses, such as chickpeas, will benefit from overnight soaking.
 Always refresh the soaking water before cooking.

-If cooking on the stovetop use about three to four times the volume of the pulses in water.
-Watch the pot carefully, and add more water if the dish looks dry.
+If cooking pulses on the stovetop, use about three to four times the volume of the pulses in water.
+Watch the pot carefully and add more water if the dish looks dry.
 Avoid vigorous stirring as this will cause the pulse to disintegrate.
 This may, of course, be the consistency to want to achieve.
 A better technique is occasional gentle stirring to keep the texture, and only at the end use a whisk to break the lentils down if that is what you want.